dijasila/GPAW/doc/faq.rst

 If you find GPAW useful in your research please cite the original reference:

-   | J. J. Mortensen, L. B. Hansen , and K. W. Jacobsen
+   | J. J. Mortensen, L. B. Hansen, and K. W. Jacobsen
    | :doi:`Real-space grid implementation of the projector augmented wave method <10.1103/PhysRevB.71.035109>`
    | Phys.
 Rev. B **71**, 035109 (2005)